o-fork/mysql2pgsql/README.md

 4. Migrate all data from mysql to pgsql using jdbc
 5. Create primary keys
 6. Create indexes and other constraints
+7. Update all sequences to the current max value of each serial column

 #Not converted by this tool
 * Views